RocketSurgeon226/TaskMaster-INFOTC-2830-FInal-Project-/README.md

 ### 4. Integration and Features
+## Ezra, Adam, Praise
   End-to-end functionality from frontend to database

   At least 3 functional features serving a real-world use case

 ### 5. Documentation and Video Presentation
+## Lesa
+  PowerPoint slides included

-  YouTube video walkthrough (5–10 min): All team members must present
+  Audio recording walkthrough (5–10 min) embedded into Powerpoint slides: All team members must present

-  PowerPoint slides included and referenced in the video

-### 6. Peer Review
-  Each student must submit an anonymous peer evaluation of their teammates.

-  Covers participation, reliability, and technical contributions